-Elana Jovero is a jeweler, metalsmith, carver, and artist at heart.
+Elana Jovero is a jeweler, a mother, a metalsmith, a carver, and an artist at heart.
 From her fine line tattoo drawings to sculptural carvings, Elana grew up, in the Outer Richmond District in San Francisco, always making art and studying her surroundings.
 She graduated with a BFA in Crafts: Jewelry/Metalsmithing in 2012 from the University of the Arts in Philadelphia, studying under Sharon Church and Rod McCormick.
 After college, she worked with Betsy Barron and Amy Nordstrom while expanding her jewelry knowledge to watch repair.
 Finally, she studied under and worked for Melissa Joy Manning, going on to manage all wholesale production and custom orders for the stores.
 Now she is starting the next step in her journey and starting her own fine jewelry line, Elana Jovero Jewelry.

 100% Handmade.
 Every time.